 FAMILY MEMBER'S ROLE: Talk to your student about their past accommodations.
 Discuss with them what accommodations they would consider helpful to their academic success (if any), and what accommodations they feel helped them with equal access or "leveling the playing field."
-If the student is unsure, determine together what questions to ask their teachers in high school and the Disability Resource Center.
+If the student is unsure, determine together what questions to ask their teachers in high school and the Center for Equal Access.

-Students may choose to register with the Disability Resource Center and follow procedures, but not officially access resources and accommodations.
+Students may choose to register with the Center for Equal Access and follow procedures, but not officially access resources and accommodations.
 This is their right.
 Many students want to have a semester or two without accommodations.
 While we don't encourage this practice, we honor their right to make that decision.
 Often, students are pressured by their parents and family members into resources and accommodations.
 This is never an effective tool.

 FAMILY MEMBER'S ROLE: Discuss with students often and openly their strengths and challenges and what their concerns and/or fears are about accessing resources.
 Honor their choices and be supportive when things may not go as they had planned.

-All of the student's documentation is confidential and only seen by the Disability Resource Center and anyone who the student authorizes on an official Release of Information (ROI).
+All of the student's documentation is confidential and only seen by the Center for Equal Access and anyone who the student authorizes on an official Release of Information (ROI).
 The student has the right to revoke that ROI at any time.
-This means that the DRC will not speak to you about anything regarding the student without their consent.
+This means that the Center will not speak to you about anything regarding the student without their consent.

-This also includes faculty or any staff at The College outside of the Disability Resource Center.
-Instructors of the students will receive a Letter of Accommodation (LOA) from the DRC that lists only the accommodations issued by our office, not the diagnosis or documentation.
+This also includes faculty or any staff at The College outside of the Center for Equal Access.
+Instructors of the students will receive a Letter of Accommodation (LOA) from the Center that lists only the accommodations issued by our office, not the diagnosis or documentation.
 Students are encouraged to discuss with their faculty their learning style, how they best learn, concerns, or challenges they may have to learning, but are NOT encouraged to disclose their disability.
 The disability itself is typically irrelevant to the faculty.

 FAMILY MEMBER'S ROLE: Affirm to the students who are concerned with faculty knowing about their disability or diagnosis that their information is confidential.
 Coach them to articulate how they best learn and what some of their challenges are without disclosing their disability or diagnosis.